Commotio/jotto/README.md

 # jotto.py
 This is the 2-player version of the game that you can pass back and forth.
 Eventually, I want to create a full web-interace or GUI for it.

-# manual-guesser.py
+# manualGuesser.py
 This allows you to play jotto in real-time with someone and track your guesses.
-It's kinda cheating, because you don't have to do the mental work of crossing out letters, though...
+It's kinda cheating, because you don't have to do the mental work of crossing out letters, thoughhaving a

+# autoGuesser.py
+This is my attmpt at having a computer asking the questions.
+Eventually, I plan to make this into a play against the computer, but it's a bit clunky right now.
+Probably has more than a few bugs, and the words don't always make sense.

 # Gameplay
 Per Wikipedia (https://en.wikipedia.org/wiki/Jotto), the rules are as follows: